leac/leketshibolim-newsletter-subscription-form-block/README.md

 # leketshibolim-newsletter-subscription-form-block
-A block that creates a subscription form to my blog
+This plugin is a block that inserts a subscription form to my Mailchimp newsletter.
+It is my first attempt at building a Gutenberg static block.